Tbox7/Birthday-analysis/README.md

 # Birthday-analysis
 Finds fun facts by using dates to calculate lifespan, zodiac signs, and etc.
-A fun project to explore python concepts
+A explorative fun project to see what I could do after a week of learning python!